 Spinach is loaded with antioxidants that help protect our cells from damage caused by harmful free radicals.
 These antioxidants have been linked to a reduced risk of chronic diseases, including heart disease and certain types of cancer.
 Cooking spinach can actually increase the antioxidant content, making it even more beneficial for our health.

-See also How long to cook squash in slow cooker
+See also What temp to cook brisket in smoker

 Additionally, cooking also helps release other health-promoting compounds found in spinach, such as lutein and zeaxanthin, which are important for maintaining healthy vision.